fullstackdev44/vuetest/README.md

 # install dependencies
 $ composer install

-# Create .env file inside backend folder and update your mysql database configuration (host,username and password) into it.
+Create .env file inside backend folder and update your mysql database configuration (host,username and password) into it.

-//Generate the migration
+Generate the migration
 $ php bin/console make:migration

-//apply it in the DB
+apply it in the DB
 $ php bin/console doctrine:migrations:migrate

 $ symfony server:start